 There are so many awesome things to do in PB, from water activities, enjoying the local food and drink, and just hanging out and relaxing at our amazing hotel (hey, I’m old now, this is what I like to do these days).

-It is such an awesome spot for a little Southern California beach getaway (right up there with Catalina Island and Venice Beach).
+It is such an awesome spot for a little Southern California beach getaway (right up there with Catalina Island, Venice Beach, and nearby Carlsbad).
 We had the best time relaxing, enjoying the beach, watching some amazing sunsets, and just felt rejuvenated when we got home.

 Looking for the best things to do in Pacific Beach?
 Keep on reading, I”ve gotcha!